Coming Along Nicely

 “I enjoy getting lost in the labour of a marathon painting session.
 Once I have established a particular structure and layout for a certain vision, I get myself into a haze of obsessive intricate detail application.
 Repetition provides me with a rhythm which vibrates through each piece as a silent soundtrack.
 My most recent miniature gouache series titles Like an onion looking into a mirror? serves as a humorous universal representation of a wired, technologically aware, 21st century human being.
 Over-sharing of private information we witness on daily basis turns us into self proclaimed voyeurs, without necessarily comprehending why and how those voyeuristic qualities got attached to our daily life rituals.
 It is an exaggerated, humorous commentary on people being people.
 People with smart phones and even smarter Facebook responses” – Ciarska.

-Paola Ciarska is the first young, recently qualified artist to have a solo exhibition at Globe Gallery since opening in 1995.
+Paola Ciarska is the first young, recently graduated artist to have a solo exhibition at Globe Gallery since opening in 1995.
 Graduating from Newcastle University with a First Degree BA in Fine Art in July 2016, Coming Along Nicely is just one of her many artistic achievements, having exhibited at the Kingsgate Gallery (London), the Rates Exposition (New York) and the Baltic Centre for Contemporary Art (Newcastle).
 Paola was awarded the prestigious Hatton Purchase Prize in June 2016 after one of her paintings became part of the Hatton Gallery Collection.
-Coming Along Nicely featured as one of five must-see art shows in an article published on The Royal Academy of Arts website, and as the exhibition proves, Ciarska’s art is worthy of its recognition
+Coming Along Nicely featured as one of five must-see art shows in an article published on The Royal Academy of Arts website, and as the exhibition proves, Ciarska’s art is worthy of its recognition.

 Photo credit: Colin Davison http://email@example.com